bretheskevin/boilerplate-rails-next/README.md

 ## Prerequisites

-- bash (The setup script use the .bashrc for aliases)
+- bash (The setup script use .bashrc for aliases)
 - [Docker](https://docs.docker.com/engine/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/linux/)
   - /!\ It won't work with the old version that uses `docker-compose`, you need to install the latest one that use `docker compose`

 ## Get started

-Rename the `.env.example` file to `.env` and fill it with you own values
+Rename the `.env.example` file to `.env` and fill it with your own values

 ## Set up the project